“It’s a spaghetti Pizza!”, is what the kids are calling it, an easy-to-make-ahead dinner idea you can adapt.

 3. rivers they will love, the younger one’s wondering how and who just dumped those perfectly round rocks all over the place.

 4. They’ll wade the river wearing flip-flops, the river bed is too tough on their tender citified feet.

-5. you won’t find them bathing in the river just because they’ve learnt about pollution in our water ways, they kept wondering who’s washing what upriver.
+5. you won’t find them bathing in the river just because they’ve learned about pollution in our waterways, they kept wondering who’s washing what upriver.

 6. Citified kids are not bothered about disturbing nature, they’ll sing their hearts out probably scaring the villagers as well as the birds.